Global Esports Revenue To Hit $2.3 Billion By 2020, Says SuperData

 Take PlayerUnknown’s Battlegrounds (PUBG), for example.
 The monster hit MOBA was released in April.
 It’s already surpassed 200 million unique viewers.
 The game almost reached Twitch’s viewership numbers for League of Legends.
 It’s also worth noting PUBG’s viewership is 20 times larger than its player base.

-While audiences are strongly attracted to most popular streamers for individual games, most esports events also see audience growth year-over-year.
+While audiences are strongly attracted to the most popular streamers for individual games, most esports events also see audience growth year-over-year.

 A market share battle